TerraForged/tracker/.github/ISSUE_TEMPLATE/1-16-issue--do-not-report-1-18-alpha-beta-issues-please-.md

 ---
-name: 1.16 Issue (NOT ACCEPTING 1.18 ALPHA ISSUES)
+name: 1.16 Issue (DO NOT REPORT 1.18 ALPHA/BETA ISSUES PLEASE)
 about: Report bugs and compatibility issues relating to the 1.16 version of the mod
 title: ''
 labels: 1.16.x